Predictive genetic tests for cancer risk genes

 About BRCA1 and BRCA2

-The faulty BRCA genes affect around 1 in every 300 to 400 people, but people of Ashkenazi Jewish descent are at a much higher risk (as many as 1 in 40 may carry the faulty gene).
+The faulty BRCA genes affect around 1 in every 400 people.
+People of Ashkenazi Jewish descent are at a much higher risk (1 in 40 carry a faulty gene), and people of Sephardi Jewish descent are also at higher risk (around 1 in 140 have a faulty gene).

 Page last reviewed: 8 July 2021